The Magnificent Bastard: The Legend of Keiji

-(花の慶次, Hana no Keiji) is a Japanese period manga series, based on the novel Ichi-Mu-An Fūryūki by Keiichiro Ryu and illustrated by Tetsuo Hara.
+The Magnificent Bastard: The Legend of Keiji (花の慶次 -雲のかなたに-, Hana no Keiji: Kumo no Kanata ni), also known simply as Keiji, is a Japanese manga, based on the novel Ichi-Mu-An Fūryūki by Keiichiro Ryu, adapted by Mio Aso and illustrated by Tetsuo Hara.
 It was serialized in Shueisha's Weekly Shōnen Jump from March 1990 to August 1993.
-The story serves as a fictionalized account of the life of Keiji Maeda.
-Hana no Keiji is one of best-selling Weekly Shōnen Jump manga series of all time, with over 17 million copies in circulation.
-An English adaptation was published in Raijin Comics under the shortened title Keiji.
-Kodansha has chosen to title the series, 'The Magnificent Bastard'.
+The story serves as a fictionalized account of the life of Maeda Keiji.
+It was formerly licensed for English release in North America by Raijin Comics.
+Kodansha USA licensed the series in 2025.

+The series has had over 17 million copies in circulation.